 I decided I needed to go for a run, as soon as a finished my 3 miles I get a text from Gavin, “Hey, how’d your appointment go today?”.
 My heart sank, why would someone want to get into a new relationship with someone who had just been diagnosed with a terrible, terrible disease?
 I decided to just tell him.
 He responded with saying how sorry he was, but just remember, “you might have MS, but it doesn’t have you.”.
 We had our first date two weeks later, it was so simple and so perfect, I knew that very day we’d get married.
 Funny how things work out.

 My three year appointment was coming up.
 A few months before that I quit my job, it wasn’t only a job, it was my dream job, working in my dream salon, with my dream boss.
 She laughs when I say this, but Kelli Mason is a hair god, she’s practically famous in the hair world and I landed a job as her assistant.
 I had just finished her 6 month”residency” program I had been taking my own clients and, in my opinion, I was kicking butt.
 But then I started experiencing a lot of symptoms, and my eyes were not seeing the greatest, making cutting hair very difficult, although to others I appeared to be my completely normal healthy self.
 I wasn’t.
-I called Dr. Renzel’s team in Cleveland and told them what was going on, they assured me that I was experiencing symptoms of anxiety and I wasn’t having a flare up.
+I called my team at Cleveland and told them what was going on, they assured me that I was experiencing symptoms of anxiety and I wasn’t having a flare up.
 They told me to go to the nearest ER to make sure.
 I went to the ER, they gave me a Xanax pill and said the same thing.
 They said the stress of my job was to much for me and that maybe I needed to find a new one because with MS I am supposed to keep my stress level as low as possible.
 So I quit.
 A week later I had my 6 month MRI for Cleveland.

 In August I had what marked my 3 year appointment.
 Gavin and I just got married about a month ago and I felt great.
 Despite feeling okay, they found 7 enhancing lesions on my brain.
 My medicine was not working like they had thought.
 Surprise, it wasn’t “just anxiety”.
 Cleveland gave me two different medicines they thought I should try.
 The thought of continuing to poison my body with another daily pill just made me cringe.
 I gave myself two options.
 1. I get a stem cell transplant from Northwestern.
 2. find a really good functional medicine doctor who can help guide me through healing my body naturally.
 After thinking about and fighting it for about a month, Gavin and I decided to give Northwestern a shot first to see if I would be approved for the transplant.
 I told myself that if I get approved it’s what I’m meant to do, if they say no, option 2 is the right choice.